iodigital-com/io-technology/data/blog/reactive-backend-applications-with-spring-boot-kotlin-and-coroutines.md

 }
 ```

-This is the interface is where values are emitted and subscribers can subscribe to those values.
-It represents the value producing end of a reactive stream.
+This is the interface where values are emitted and subscribers can subscribe to those values.
+It represents the value-producing end of a reactive stream.

 ### `org.reactivestreams.Subscriber`